 The farmer was delighted with the sparrows’ help and built birdhouses around the fields to welcome them.

-When winter came again, Sally and her friends found warm and cosy shelters in the birdhouses.
+When winter came again, Sally and her friends found warmth and shelter in the birdhouses.
 They lived happily, grateful for the farmer’s kindness.

 The moral of this story is that gratitude and kindness go hand in hand.
 When we are grateful for the help we receive, it inspires us to help others in return.